amoygh/test/README.md

 2) [Download and Install BEACONs processing provider plugin](#2-download-and-install-beacons-processing-provider-plugin)
 3) [Tutorial](#3-tutorial)

 ### <ins>**1) Download and Install QGIS**</ins>
 * Download QGIS from [here](https://qgis.org/download/).
 For Windows users, choose **Offline (Standalone) installers:** **Latest Version for Windows (3.xx)**.
 * Install the downloaded file.

 ### <ins>**2) Download and Install BEACONs processing provider plugin**</ins>

 * Download plugin from [here](https://github.com/amoygh/test/releases/download/beacons/beacons_provider_v0.01.zip).
 Remember where it was saved.
 * Start QGIS and do the following steps.
-Refer to the below image for steps 1-4:
+Refer to the below image for steps i-iv:
 <ul>

 1) From the **Plugins** menu select **Manage and Install Plugins** and the **Plugins** dialog will appear.